CompleteUnityDeveloper/06-Laser-Defender/README.md

 Create a scrolling background by incrementing texture offset each frame.

+### 24B Laser Defender Instructor Hangout #2 ###

+**In this video (objectives)…**
+1. Discuss the general approach of how to get an app onto the app store.
+2. Talk about what we dont cover in this course regarding deployment.

+**After watching (learning outcomes)…**
+Understanding of what it takes to get an app onto the app stores.

 ### 25 Introducing Particle Effects ###

 **In this video (objectives)…**